 One-on-One Research Consultation:

 IWU students, faculty and staff may schedule an appointment with a librarian to help you focus on your research needs.
-Appointments should be scheduled in advance.
-For more information and to schedule your appointment, please contact your department’s library liaison.
+Librarians are available Monday - Friday, 9:00 am - noon and 1:00 pm - 5 pm.
+Appointments can be scheduled in advance.
+For more information or to schedule your appointment, please contact your department’s library liaison.
 A list of liaisons is available online.

 IWU faculty, staff and students can email questions to an IWU reference librarian for research assistance.
 Emails can be sent directly to liaisons or you can fill out the online form to submit a question.